tecfu/.vim/README.md

 Configuration files for the Vim editor.

-- Setup for development in the following languages:
+- Syntax highlighting / debugging for the following:
-  - go
   - nodejs / javascript
+    - handlebars / mustache
+    - svelte
+    - vue
   - PHP / Hack
+  - Plantuml
+  - Python

 - It includes editor preferences, colorscheme, plugins, custom functions and more.